tcAquino/ParticleTrackingOF/README.md

 ## Dependencies

 PTOF is meant to be used in a Linux system.
 It has mostly been tested under Ubuntu v22.04.
-It is also expected to work on MacOS, but is less tested there.
+It is also expected to work on MacOS but is less tested there.

 Required external libraries (free and open-source):
 - OpenFOAM : CFD software (https://www.openfoam.com/)